lemonlabsuk/scala-uri/README.md

 ```

 The returned value has type `Url` with an underlying implementation of `AbsoluteUrl`, `RelativeUrl`,
-`UrlWithoutAuthority` or `ProtocolRelativeUrl`.
+`UrlWithoutAuthority`, `ProtocolRelativeUrl` or `DataUrl`.
 If you know your URL will always be one of these types, you can
 use the following `parse` methods to get a more specific return type

 ```scala